Tesla returned to German subsidies list, ending row

-FRANKFURT (Reuters) - A German government agency has agreed to offer car buyers subsidies for Tesla (TSLA.O) vehicles again, ending a dispute with the U.S. company over whether the Model S was too expensive to qualify for the scheme.
+FRANKFURT, March 29 (Reuters) - A German government agency has agreed to offer car buyers subsidies for Tesla vehicles again, ending a dispute with the U.S. company over whether the Model S was too expensive to qualify for the scheme.

 The German Federal Office for Economic Affairs and Export Controls (BAFA) said on its website it had returned Tesla to the list of electric cars eligible for subsidies on March 6.